benjamin-pham/OrderManagement/README.md

 ```Powershell
 dotnet ef migrations update --project src/OrderManagement.Infrastructure --startup-project src/OrderManagement.API
 ```
-copy the contents from the scripts.sql file and execute it into the database Run the project
+** Copy the contents from the scripts.sql file and execute it into the database ** Run the project
 ```Powershell
 dotnet build
 ```